apache/nuttx/configs/sama5d3x-ek/README.txt

     in the nsh configuration:

-    4. SDRAM is supported.  .data and .bss is still retained in ISRAM, but SDRAM is intialized and the SDRAM memory is included in the heap.
+    4. SDRAM is supported.  .data and .bss is still retained in ISRAM, but SDRAM is initializeed and the SDRAM memory is included in the heap.
        Relevant configuration settings are provided in the paragraph entitled "SDRAM Support" above.